 Hanna Sheehy Skeffington (1877-1945)

-Johanna Mary Sheehy, an Irish women's rights activist, was born in Cork, 1877 into a politically active family.
+Johanna Mary Sheehy, an Irish women's rights activist, was born in Cork in 1877 into a politically active family.

 Hanna Sheehy was an excellent student, and became a teacher in Dublin, before marrying Francis Skeffington in 1903.
 The marriage did not settle Hannah, and Francis always encouraged her activism.
 In 1908, she founded the Irish Women’s Franchise League and was a founding member of the Irish Women’s Workers’ Union, fighting for women’s right to vote and women’s employment rights.